bpander/motherboard/README.md

 ### Custom Elements

-Motherboard uses the <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements">Custom Element API</a> to directly tie an element to the UI component it represents.
+Motherboard uses the <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements" target="_blank">Custom Element API</a> to directly tie an element to the UI component it represents.

 **HTML**
 ```html